TheSunsHoRyzen/succeeding_in_rutgers_cs/GENERAL_PRINCIPLES.md

 ## Adjust your definition of what is “hard” and what is “easy”
-It’s usually pretty clear to see the differences between people who think “hard” means “something that you put a lot of time into but still don’t understand effectively” and people who think “hard” means “anything that takes effort”.
+It’s often clear who sees “hard” as “putting in a lot of time but still not fully understanding something” versus who sees “hard” as “anything that requires effort.”
 The latter kind of person is pretty prevalent at Rutgers and in the world, but try to be the former kind of person.
 In an extremist opinion, my older brother would say that “nothing is hard, some things are just easier than others.”

 ## Stretch yourself
 When I was a freshman, I asked my older brother: how should I fill up my time when there’s so much to do?
 When will I know I’ve reached my limit?
 He said “you’ll never know how big your plate is until there’s so much on it that things start to fall off.”
 When I started following this, I found that I could handle a lot more than I previously thought myself capable of.
-Every day I felt myself stretching my capabilities, like muscles growing after undergoing intensive cycles of strain and stretch and rest.
+Every day I felt myself stretching my capabilities, like muscles growing after undergoing intensive cycles of strain, stretch and rest.
 And messing up is okay - it’s college, it’s the safest time in your life to mess up.
 But take this advice with a grain of salt, since he comes from an “age of heroes” where the ideal CS student stayed up all night every night coding up fancy new thingamajigs and playing Smash Bros.
 You should find your balance between discomfort and comfort.
 If you feel you can do more or want more from yourself, [lean towards discomfort](https://i.pinimg.com/originals/f0/3a/cc/f03acc9fdba523e46841d9d6e362a6bd.jpg).

-My older brother would liken self-growth to Pokemon contests -- you know the pentagon that says how Cool or Smart or Cute your pokemon is?
+My older brother would liken self-growth to Pokemon contests -- you know the pentagon that says how Cool, Smart, or Cute your pokemon is?
 Make one for yourself on axes and metrics that you want to measure yourself with and track your progress over time.

 ![Mood](https://i.imgur.com/fxhDDil.jpg)